Hey everybody, and welcome to PT Pioneer.

 It has a relatively high obesity prevalence of 28%.

 While this is lower than other English-speaking Western developed countries such as the US and Australia, it’s still a cause of concern from a health and industry perspective.

 The reason it’s an issue from an industry perspective is the fact that public health statistics often correlate with the state of the health and fitness market.

-The healthier a population is, the more likely they are to purchase health and fitness goods and services.
+The healthier a population is, the more likely they will purchase health and fitness goods and services.

-With that in mind, it’s fair to assume that the UK could have an even more thriving fitness sector if the obesity problem was alleviated.
+Considering that, it’s fair to assume that the UK could have an even more thriving fitness sector if the obesity problem were alleviated.

 Step 2: Get Your Personal Trainer Qualifications

 Now that you have a basic understanding of the local fitness market in the UK, the next step is getting your personal training qualification.

 Most of my discussions on certifications and qualifications on PT Pioneer have been based on North America, specifically the UK.

 But as we travel across the planet, we see that different countries have different standards, regulations, and implementations of qualifications in exercise and sports science.